 Let's look at the pros and cons of different types of 401(k) loans and withdrawals—as well as alternative paths.

 Depending on your situation, you might qualify for a traditional withdrawal, such as a hardship withdrawal.
-The IRS defines a hardship as having an immediate and heavy financial need for hardship withdrawal: medical expenses, the prevention of foreclosure or eviction, tuition payments, funeral expenses, costs (excluding mortgage payments) related to purchase and repair of primary residence, and expenses and losses resulting from a federal declaration of disaster, subject to certain conditions.
+IRS considers immediate and heavy financial need for hardship withdrawal: medical expenses, the prevention of foreclosure or eviction, tuition payments, funeral expenses, costs (excluding mortgage payments) related to purchase and repair of primary residence, and expenses and losses resulting from a federal declaration of disaster, subject to certain conditions.
 Also, some plans allow a non-hardship withdrawal, but all plans are different, so check with your employer for details.

 Pros: You're not required to pay back withdrawals and 401(k) assets.